 Another ASCII file format is the x y format with extension .csv.
-It can be read for example with Excel and contains the channel number and content as two decimal numbers in ASCII per line separated by a TAB character.
+It can be read for example with Excel and contains the channel number and content as two decimal numbers in ASCII per line seperated by a TAB character.

-A special ASCII format for 2D files, also with extension .asc can be read with the MPAWIN software for the FAST ComTec MPA/PC multi parameter system.
-It has got a small header starting with a line [DISPLAY] and ending with a line [DATA] and then only for each non zero data point a line containing 3 values separated by TAB characters, the x and y channel numbers and the channel content.
+A special ASCII format for 2D files, also with extension .asc can be read with the MPAWIN software for the FAST ComTec MPA/PC multiparameter system.
+It has got a small header starting with a line [DISPLAY] and ending with a line [DATA] and then only for each non zero data point a line containing 3 values seperated by TAB characters, the x and y channel numbers and the channel content.

-List files have the extension .lst and start with a header containing the usual report and configuration data in ASCII as in the .886 files.
+Listfiles have the extension .Ist and start with a header containing the usual report and configuration data in ASCII as in the .887 files.
 The header ends with a line containing [DATA].
 Then follows the data, depending on the format chosen for the data file either in ASCII one number per line, or in binary 4 bytes per number, as usual in the Intel world in the reverse order, i.e. the least significant byte comes first.
+The highest 8 bits may contain tag bits if used, see chapter 3.4 and 4.2.5.